ethereum-optimism/community-hub/src/docs/useful-tools/providers.md

 [Sign up for a free Alchemy account here](https://www.alchemy.com/optimism).

-## Blast
+## Bware Labs

 ### Description and Pricing

-[Blast](https://blastapi.io/) offers access to dedicated Optimism nodes with free data access up to 12M API calls per month and 25 req/s.
+[Bware Labs](https://bwarelabs.com/) offers access to dedicated Optimism nodes with free data access up to 12M API calls per month and 25 req/s.
 Paid subscription tiers are available for all development needs.
 On the platform, there are also [Public APIs](https://blastapi.io/public-api/optimism) available that can be added easily in Metamask.

 ### Supported Networks